The art of balancing: Discussion with Simonas Poška

 E: Let´s go to another question.
 Do you feel some spiritual connection to some composers more than to other composers?

-S: Yes, and also it changes very often as well, because as a person you grow, you develop and you change.
-What interests you, comes in waves and it´s a privilege to have so much different music, which works in different phases of your life differently.
-At one point you enjoy a "bravura", very virtuoso and very show-like music, while another time you enjoy a very solemn, very lonely and very quite music, not for big halls.
+S: Yes, but it also changes very often, because as a person you constantly grow and develop.
+What interests me, comes in waves and it’s a privilege to have so much different music, which works differently in various phases of my life.
+At one point I might enjoy a "bravura" - very virtuoso and very show-like music, while another time I will need a very solemn, lonely and quiet music.
 With that said, composers that usually stay with me are Messiaen, Liszt, Bach and ... yeah ... and Beethoven.
-There are so many, and they change also very often.
+There are so many others, and they change very often…

 E: There are good friends, that we say: I want to keep them for my whole life, with other persons ok, you meet them, you stay some years in their company and then they go.
 There are these "Seelenverwandte", when the spirits are very similar.
 You mentioned Messiaen, Liszt, Bach.
 Are all these three connected with something like religion?
 Beethoven was perhaps not religious, but had also a strict Ethos.
 If somebody in his environment behave not very ethicaly, he got very angry.
 His only opera "Fidelio" was written to celebrate fidelity.
 Do you confirm that this spiritual values are important also for you?
 Are you like them?

 S: ... (thinking)... yes.
-Spirituality is always coming when you honestly approach music.
-It´s just something that you cannot really describe, when you feel it, you feel it.
-When you reach this certain imagination level and this "speaking to the audience", when you feel that the audience is listening, you feel every nuance, you feel like you are inside the piece, you are inside the painting, and you are in the scene... then you can call this "spirituality", it´s like talking to some greater powers.
-For sure, music, if it´s made in a honest way, for sure it has powers involved, because it´s such a strong source of whatever you want to call it, power, liveliness, spirituality... it´s such a strong source when you experience it, then you want to go back there, you want more and more, like an addictive drug.
+For me spirituality is always there when you approach music honestly.
+It´s something that is really hard to describe, but when it’s there - I feel it.
+When you reach this state where your imagination and intuition are completely free, you feel every nuance, you’re "speaking to the audience", you feel that the they’re listening, you feel like you are inside the piece, you are inside the painting, in the scene...
+Then I feel a kind of "spirituality" - it´s like talking to some greater powers, or those powers are talking through me.
+In my opinion, music surely has some greater powers involved, because it´s such an incredibly strong source of… whatever you want to call it: power, liveliness, energy, spirituality...
+When you experience this source, you want to go back there, you want more and more - like an addictive drug.

-S: Why?
-It can heal you and you need more health... (laughing).
-Music can destroy you by the way: you can get so carried away that you loose everything, you loose reality and you don´t understand what´s real and what´s not.
-This happens with artists lot of times, of course these are some rare cases.
-But I think you need to be addicted, you need to be a bit sick, crazy.
+S: I agree, but drugs can also heal you and people need more health... (laughing).
+By the way I think music can also destroy you: you can get so carried away that you lose the sense of reality, you don´t understand what´s real and what´s not anymore.
+This has happened with artists throughout history, but of course those are some very rare cases.
+Overall, I believe you need to be in a way “addicted”.
 Maybe I will talk differently in 20 years, but in my opinion now, you must be a little bit mad.

 E: There are drugs that people need.
 Medicines.
 Some people need music to heal, because they are sick some way, and they need music.
 I am always thinking about humans that don´t have the posibility to make music, and they become sick.
 Music and also theater are therapeutic.